orgilat/Automation-example/README.md

 A full-featured automation framework built with **Playwright + TypeScript**, designed to test a Shopify-based storefront.
 It includes UI and API tests, Allure reporting, Docker integration, Winston logging, and GitHub CI workflows.

 ---
+## time machine answer.txt- This file contains my answer to Part 3 – "Just for fun to know you better ##

 ## 🚀 Technologies Used